gakki88/online-bakery/README.md

-# Boulangerie-en-ligne
+# online bakery
-Création d'un site de commandes d'une boulangerie

-Avant de lancer le site, il est nécessaire de vérifier que le dossier Fichiers soit exécutable par tout le monde.
-  %Si ce n'est pas le cas se placer dans Boulangerie-en-ligne sur un terminal et entrer la commande chmod 755 Fichiers

-Mais aussi que les fichiers /Fichiers/info.txt, /Fichiers/clients.txt et /Fichiers/nbClients.txt soient en mode lecture et écriture pour tout le monde
+Create a website for orders of a bakery

+Before starting the website, make sure the document Fichiers is executable.
+If not, enter "chmod 755 Fichiers" in terminal

+Also make sure /Fichiers/info.txt, /Fichiers/clients.txt and /Fichiers/nbClients.txt are in read/write mode
-  %Si ce n'est pas le cas se placer dans Boulangerie-en-ligne/Fichiers sur un terminal et entrer les commandes chmod 766 nbClients.txt chmod 766 clients.txt chmod 766 info.txt
+If not, enter following command in terminal chmod 766 nbClients.txt chmod 766 clients.txt
+  chmod 766 info.txt

-Pour lancer le site : ouvrir la page page_connexion.html
+To start the site : open the page page_connexion.html